 You can see the full set of race rules here.

 Before we started anything, it was important to align on project goals.
-With just 4 weeks before race weekend and only having access to a build space for a few hours a week, we needed to prioritize what was critical to the success of our Power Wheels racing car and set realistic expectations for how it will perform.
+With just 4 weeks before race weekend and only having access to a build space for a few hours a week, we needed to prioritize what was critical to the success of our Power Wheels racing car and set realistic expectations for how it would perform.

-So that’s a recap of the project kickoff!
-Maker Faire is coming up this weekend, so we’re pushing hard to test everything before the big race and leave enough time to choose the perfect moxie-point-worthy race outfits.
+We knew we’d need to push hard to test everything before the big race and leave enough time to choose the perfect moxie-point-worthy race outfits.

-Later this week I’ll share some tips on sourcing the right components (including some helpful calculators that can be applied to a variety of engineering problems), challenges we ran into during the build, and how we let our hacker spirits out for some creative problem solving.
+In the next post in the series, we share some tips on sourcing the right components (including some helpful calculators that can be applied to a variety of engineering problems), challenges we ran into during the build, and how we let our hacker spirits out for some creative problem solving.